All Episodes

 Otherwise, sometimes I won't remember and I get a little foggy.

-Now, has that changed you think in the last couple of years for you?
+Now, has that changed, you think, in the last couple of years for you?

 Can you tell?

-That's still the third question.
+That's the third question.

 Next question: Do you have trouble balancing?

-Now I'm gonna test you.
+Now, I'm going to test you.

 Okay.

-You're gonna do a quick test.
+I'm going to do a quick test.

 Okay.